janEntikan/outerspacewaysinc/README.md

 * .blend files are to be opened with blender
 * .zip files in audio folder are to be opened with FLstudio

-You start in EDIT more,
+##Controls

+### EDIT mode,
-* press arrows and pg_up/pg_down to move cursor
+* ARROWS and PG_UP / PG_DOWN to move cursor
-* space to place block
+* SPACE to place piece
-* delete to remove block
+* DEL to remove piece
-* numpad arrows to change color
+* numpad arrows (2,4,6,8) to change color
-* , and . to change block type
+* numpad 7 and 9 to change piece shape
+* "c" to clear current track
-* n, s, l to clear, save and load the map
+* "s" and "l" to save and load all tracks
+* "," and "." to scroll through track and
+* "/" to append a new track

-Press E to start GAME mode
+* TAB to start GAME mode

+### GAME mode
-* press up/down to accelerate/decelerate
+* UP/DOWN to accelerate/decelerate
-* press left/right to steer
+* LEFT/RIGHT to steer
-* press space to jump
+* SPACE to jump
-* press E to return to EDIT mode
+* TAB to return to EDIT mode

+## Special piece colors
+* YELLOW - Finish
+* LIGHT RED - Death
+* LIGHT GREEN - Turbo
+* LIGHT BLUE - Refuel
+* DARK GRAY - Slide
+* DARK GREEN - Slow down